-Terrin is a junior McNair Scholar majoring in Biology, and she is studying the relationship between behavior and temperature in Texas spiny lizards (Sceloporus olivaceus).
+Terrin is a senior McNair Scholar majoring in Biology, and she is studying the relationship between behavior and temperature in Texas spiny lizards (Sceloporus olivaceus).
 Terrin plans to pursue a Master's in Public Health after graduation.

-Chris is a junior Biology major, and he's working on a project to study associations between the modes of lizard communiation and the evolution of their brain morphology.
+Chris is a senior Biology major, and he's working on a project to study associations between the modes of lizard communiation and the evolution of their brain morphology.
 He plans to attend graduate school in evolutionary biology after graduation.

-Jordan is a junior double-majoring in Biology and Mathematics, and she's working through the Integrated Research in Biology and Math program to develop a model of lizard metabolism, and conducting a thesis on dominance ranking.
+Jordan is a senior double-majoring in Biology and Mathematics, and she's working through the Integrated Research in Biology and Math program to develop a model of lizard metabolism, and conducting a thesis on dominance ranking.
 Jordan is our resident specialist on coding in R!

 Bonnie is our lab technician extraordinaire.
 She graduated from Grinnell College with degrees in Biology and Music in 2012, and after arriving at Trinity in November, she quickly became involved in all the projects in the lab!
-Bonnie ultimately plans to attend graduate school in evolutionary genetics.
+Bonnie plans to attend graduate school in evolutionary genetics.

 Jamal is a sophomore student at Trinity, planning to major in Biology.
 Jamal has just started working in the lab, but he's already become an important part of the group.
 He's considering attending medical school after graduation.